By: Vanessa M.

 3.2.2: Pin your position on the map

-Click on the pin 📍 (Label 1) and drag it to the exact spot where your business is located on the map.
+Click on the pin 📍 (Fig 10: Label 1) and drag it to the exact spot where your business is located on the map.

-You can also zoom in and out by clicking on the + or - sign (Label 2) as shown below.
+You can also zoom in and out by clicking on the + or - sign (Fig 10: Label 2) as shown below.

 Set Up Google My Business Account - 3 Pin Location